 most relevant publications must also accompany the nomination letter.

-Include electronic version of these publications where
+Include an electronic version of these publications where

 **Assessment of ‘equivalent position’ is